KMR88/Nesbox2/README.md

 NESbox is an emulator of NES, Super Nintendo, Sega Mega Drive and GameBoy video consoles, built on Adobe Flash technology and it can only be run directly in your browser's window.

-WIP: This github page has password protection, and the password is "playingames" without the quotes
+This github page has password protection, and the password is "playingames" without the quotes

 How to embed the emulator to your webpage?
 --------